SSH Standing Accounts integration | Entitle

 - A root account possesses the authority to generate SSH keys, such as via

-, and is capable of creating user accounts and modifying user files. - An alternative account with the privilege to execute specific executables (listed below) using Sudo, without requiring a password:
+ssh-keygen, and is capable of creating user accounts and modifying user files. - An alternative account with the privilege to execute specific executables (listed below) using Sudo, without requiring a password:

-(depends on your system) - reloads the SSH service after updating who can and can't access the server.
+cat- read file contents.tee- write to a file.getent- list users on the machine.service- restart services.mkdir- create a directory.rm- delete a file.stat- check file age.serviceorsystemctl(depends on your system) - reloads the SSH service after updating who can and can't access the server.

 - The privilege can be granted to the user by modifying the system's sudoers settings.
 Entitle highly recommends doing this with the

-executable (which requires an editor to be installed) to protect the Linux machine from becoming inoperable. - Below is an example of modifying sudoers to allow passwordless execution for a single executable:
+visudoexecutable (which requires an editor to be installed) to protect the Linux machine from becoming inoperable. - Below is an example of modifying sudoers to allow passwordless execution for a single executable:

-- The executable path can be identified by running
+<username> ALL=(root) NOPASSWD: <executable path> - The executable path can be identified by running

-'which <executable name>
+'which <executable name>.

-General information
+General guidelines

 - The access is done by manipulating the SSH configuration file on the target machine:

-.
+etc/ssh/sshd_config.
 Note that the user must have read and write access to this file.- A user that is given access will be added to the file mentioned above with the keyword

-For example,AllowUsers username.
+AllowUsers.For example,AllowUsers username.

 - A user that is given access will be added to the file mentioned above with the keyword

-- The integration controls access by creating and updating a white list of permanent standing accounts in the above-mentioned configuration file.
+- The integration controls access by creating and updating a whitelist of permanent standing accounts in the above-mentioned configuration file.

 - Optional: The configuration enables an array of permanent standing accounts, for whom access will stay persistent throughout the lifetime of the integration.

-- The (service account) user specified in the configuration on behalf of the operations will be made and will be automatically added to the list of permanent standing accounts.
-Note that it is optional to provide Entitle with a list of permanent standing accounts, as it automatically creates a list.
+It is optional to provide Entitle with a list of permanent standing accounts, as it automatically creates a list.
 In case you choose to provide the list of accounts, they will be added to the existing ones.

-- Even if the access of a permanent standing account is revoked externally, it will be recreated the next time a give/revoke access is made.
+- Even if the access to a permanent standing account is revoked externally, it will be recreated the next time a give/revoke access is made.
 Therefore, if you wish to revoke access to a permanent standing account, you will need to delete and create a new integration with other permanent standing accounts.

 Set up SSH to work with Entitle

-Stage 1: Generate SSH keys
+Generate SSH keys

 - Open the computer terminal.